Pixar Cars Movie Characters: Radiator Springs Cars

 To help put out fires and water the flowers, Radiator Springs relies on Red, a 1960s-style fire truck.
 Red is extremely shy and succumbs to his emotions, bursting into tears when he becomes upset.
 He never actually says anything in Cars the movie, but his personality still shines.

-At first Red doesn't like Lighting McQueen because McQueen ruined his flowers, but later he is shown bursting into tears (again) when everyone thinks McQueen left town without saying goodbye.
+At first doesn't like Lighting McQueen because McQueen ruined his flowers, but later he is shown bursting into tears (again) when everyone thinks McQueen left town without saying goodbye.

 |